geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 	‎If you are prompted to verify that you want to change the execution policy, enter **A** to select **[A] Yes to All.**

-5. The "official" name of all roles within Office 365 includes the complete spelling of the word "administrator"; whereas, in the Office 365 admin center, "administrator" is abbreviated to "admin" simply for display purposes.
+5. The "official" name of all roles within Microsoft 365 includes the complete spelling of the word "administrator"; whereas, in the Microsoft 365 admin center, "administrator" is abbreviated to "admin" simply for display purposes.
 When using PowerShell to perform role-related commands in the following steps, you must spell out the entire word "administrator".
 If you enter "admin" instead of "administrator", the command will return an error indicating that it cannot find the role.

-	To view all the available roles in Office 365, enter the following command in the Windows PowerShell window and then press Enter:
+	To view all the available roles in Microsoft 365, enter the following command in the Windows PowerShell window and then press Enter:

 		Get-MsolRole |Select-Object -Property Name,Description |Out-GridView

 6. Holly now wants to assign **Patti Fernandez** to the **Service support admin** role.
 In the Windows PowerShell window, at the command prompt, type the following command, and then press Enter:  <br/>

-	Add-MsolRoleMember -RoleName "Service support administrator” –RoleMemberEmailAddress PattiF@xxxxxZZZZZZ.onmicrosoft.com (where xxxxxZZZZZZ is your unique tenant prefix provided by your lab hosting provider)
+	Add-MsolRoleMember -RoleName "Service support administrator” –RoleMemberEmailAddress PattiF@xxxxxZZZZZZ.onmicrosoft.com (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider)

 7. You now want to verify which users have been assigned to certain roles.
 Displaying the users assigned to a role is a two-step process in PowerShell.<br/>